-Article Eight Article Eight explains that the procedure by which a Sport Class is subvert the Athlete Evaluation process, there will be consequences.

-Glossary The Glossary to these Rules contains a list of the defined terms used in these Rules.
+- Article Seven Article Seven explains that an Athlete or other party may dispute the allocation of a Sport Class, and the process by which these disputes should be resolved. - Article Eight Article Eight explains that the procedure by which a Sport Class is allocated is subject to a limited form of challenge, and how these challenges should be made. - Article NineArticle Nine explains that if an Athlete or other party attempts to subvert the Athlete Evaluation process, there will be consequences. - Glossary The Glossary to these Rules contains a list of the defined terms used in these Rules.